 Often overshadowed by the popularity of the mighty Amazon in the north, the Pantanal is the true wild heart of Brazil.
 At 210,000 square kilometres, it is the biggest tropical wetland in the world.

-In Brazil, the Pantanal is divided in two regions: the Northern and the Southern Pantanal.
+In Brazil, the Pantanal is divided into two regions: the Northern and the Southern Pantanal.
 Parts of the north can be accessed from the city of Cuiaba, and the south is accessible via Campo Grande and Corumba.

 Geologically, the Pantanal is the remnant of an ancient inland sea.
 It is essentially a giant basin surrounded by highlands on all sides.
 Each year after the torrential rains of the wet season (December to March), the Pantanal floods and becomes largely inaccessible.